brulejr/ramdisk-devtools/README.md

 and [Spring Tool Suite](http://www.springsource.org/sts) can bootstrap and run considerably faster when loaded from a RAM disk.

+If the **RAMDISK_IMAGE** parameter is set (see the [Configuration](https://github.com/brulejr/ramdisk-devtools/wiki/Configuration) page), then the RAM disk contents are saved across a stop / start sequence.

 A JSON configuration file dictates which tools are loaded and how they are mapped into the environment.
 Currently, only *tgz* format is supported, although that will change to include *zip* as well.
 Eventually, lifecycle scripts will be integrated to allow any arbitrary distribution format to be used so long as an appropriate handler is provided on